MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 Name              : MaintenanceShell
 TypeNameOfElement : Container

 The fifth command uses the Get-ChildItem cmdlet to display the items in the WSMan:\LocalHost\PlugIn path.
-These include the new MaintenanceShell configuration and the two default configurations that come with Windows PowerShell.
+These include the new MaintenanceShell configuration and the two default configurations that come with PowerShell.
 PS C:\> dir WSMan:\LocalHost\Plugin
 Name                      Type                 Keys
 ----                      ----                 ----